-My name is Laura Melvin, and I’m a retired Circuit Judge from Florida, thus the nickname GypsyJudge.
-I’m also an author, biker, Motorcycle Safety Foundation Riding Instructor, a Florida Supreme Court Certified Family Mediator, a retired attorney, and a grandmother.
+My name is Laura Melvin, and I’m a retired Circuit Judge from Florida who lives full time in my RV, thus the nickname GypsyJudge.
+I’m also an author, avid motorcyclist, a retired attorney, and a grandmother.
 I set up this blog the summer of 2011 to report on a long distance bike ride I was making on my Honda Goldwing 1800.
 I called it 4 Corners 4 Kids, and rode 12,888 miles solo around the 4 geographic corners of the U.S. (San Ysidro, California; Blaine, Washington; Madawaska, Maine; and Key West, Florida) to raise awareness of and contributions for four special charities that focus on the needs of children.

-Now, I’m expanding the blog to include more recent travels and so we can talk about my new book, Footprints on My Soul- Journal of a Circuit Court Judge.
+Then I expanded the blog to include more recent travels and so we can talk about my book, Footprints on My Soul- Journal of a Circuit Court Judge.
 I hope you’ll leave me a comment and share this blog and my website, www.LauraMelvin.net, with your friends.
 You can also find me on Facebook at AGypsyJudge.
 My blogs appear at the right-hand corner of this screen as well as on the Blog tab, again on the right-hand corner of that screen.

 What is Footprints on My Soul – Journal of a Circuit Court Judge?
 Through the lens of my private thoughts and feelings, I describe my view from the Bench.
 The book is written as a travel memoir, describing my solo trip around the country in my RV after I retired; I weave into that linear progression the stories of some of the people I met while on the Bench.
 The book is not a legal analysis or political discussion; instead I focus on the humanity I encountered.
 Many of the cases I depict involve children – children who were believed and then protected by the adults they trusted, and those who were not.
 Other cases involve ordinary and extraordinary people who came seeking justice.
 I candidly describe my professional struggles to do justice, including my decision to impose the death penalty twice.
 There are many interpretations of “justice,” and in the book I hope to challenge the certainty of your own definition.